-- ECO 7306 (3).
-ADVANCED ECONOMIC THEORY.
-A variety of advanced topics in theory not covered in the core theory sequence. - ECO 7321 (3).
-LABOR ECONOMICS.
-Theories and empirical testing of hypotheses concerning the behavior of labor markets. - ECO 7322 (3).
-DEVELOPMENT OF HUMAN CAPITAL.
-Theories concerned with the investment in human capital and its impact on economic growth. - ECO 7332 (3).
-INTERNATIONAL MACROECONOMIC THEORY AND POLICY.
-Concepts of balance of payments equilibrium; responses to disequilibrium; national economic policies affecting international payments; and past, present, and proposed international financial institutions. - ECO 7333 (3).
-INTERNATIONAL TRADE.
-Determinants of regional specialization, gains from trade, theoretical analysis of factor movements, and of policies affecting the interspatial movement of goods and persons. - ECO 7334 (3).
+ECO 7334 (3).
 DEVELOPMENT ECONOMICS.
-Application of economic theory to developing economies, including population and household economies, agriculture, industry, international trade and factor movements, and investment project evaluation. - ECO 7341 (3).
+Application of economic theory to developing economies, including population and household economies, agriculture, industry, international trade and factor movements, and investment project evaluation.

+ECO 7341 (3).
 MARKET STRUCTURE.
-The study of the relationships between various market structures and their impacts on economic performance. - ECO 7342 (3).
+The study of the relationships between various market structures and their impacts on economic performance.

+ECO 7342 (3).
 IMPERFECT MARKETS.
-The study of models of imperfect markets, antitrust laws and other trade regulations, and their effects on economic performance. - ECO 7351 (3).
+The study of models of imperfect markets, antitrust laws and other trade regulations, and their effects on economic performance.

+ECO 7351 (3).
 PUBLIC FINANCE.
-Theory and policy of taxation and public expenditures. - ECO 7352 (3).
+Theory and policy of taxation and public expenditures.

+ECO 7352 (3).
 LOCAL PUBLIC FINANCE.
-Fiscal problems of states and metropolitan areas. - ECO 7361 (3).
+Fiscal problems of states and metropolitan areas.

+ECO 7361 (3).
 MONETARY ECONOMICS.
-Various theories on the role of money in economic systems, and the impact of the money market on economic aggregates and the price level. - ECO 7362 (3).
+Various theories on the role of money in economic systems, and the impact of the money market on economic aggregates and the price level.

+ECO 7362 (3).
 MONETARY THEORY AND POLICY.
-Monetary institutions and the impact of monetary policies on the different segments of the economy. - ECO 7376 (3).
-MACROECONOMETRICS.
-Advanced topics in time series econometrics and finance. - ECO 7377 (3).
+Monetary institutions and the impact of monetary policies on the different segments of the economy.

+${\tt ECO~7376~(3)}.$ ${\tt MACROECONOMETRICS}.$ Advanced topics in time series econometrics and finance.

+ECO 7377 (3).
 MICROECONOMETRICS.
-Advanced topics in cross-section and panel data econometrics. - ECO 7378 (3).
+Advanced topics in cross-section and panel data econometrics.

+ECO 7378 (3).
 TOPICS IN ECONOMETRICS.
 Further current topics in theoretical and applied econometrics and finance.
-Topics will vary and reflect current student and faculty demand and instructors' interests. - ECO 8000 (0).
+Topics will vary and reflect current student and faculty demand and instructors' interests.

+ECO 8000 (0).
 RESEARCH.
 By arrangement with the director of graduate studies.
-Prerequisite: Department consent required. - ECO 8049 (0).
+Prerequisite: Department consent required.

+ECO 8049 (0).
 GRADUATE FULL-TIME STATUS.
-Full-time status for Ph.D. students. - ECO 8100 (1).
+Full-time status for Ph.D. students.

+ECO 8100 (1).
 RESEARCH.
 By arrangement with the director of graduate studies.
-Prerequisite: Department consent required. - ECO 8101 (1).
+Prerequisite: Department consent required.

+ECO 8101 (1).
 INTERNSHIP FOR PH.D.
 STUDENTS.
 By arrangement with the director of graduate studies.
 Eligible students analyze economic problems appropriate to the interning firm or organization.
 This course can be taken only twice.
-Prerequisites: 3.000 GPA in economics classes, 3rd-year or above Ph.D. student (earned 48 credit hours in the program), and approval of faculty sponsor and director of graduate studies. - ECO 8105 (1).
+Prerequisites: 3.000 GPA in economics classes, 3rd-year or above Ph.D. student (earned 48 credit hours in the program), and approval of faculty sponsor and director of graduate studies.

+ECO 8105 (1).
 RESEARCH.
 By arrangement with the director of graduate studies.
-Prerequisite: Department consent required. - ECO 8398 (3).
+Prerequisite: Department consent required.

+ECO 8398 (3).
 DISSERTATION RESEARCH.
 Ph.D. candidates.